syncfusion-content/angularjs-docs/angularjs/DateTimePicker/Validation.md

 The states of the element may be pristine, touched, Untouched, dirty etc., which defines the actual states of the element.

-The validation of the **DateTimePicker** in a form is explained below with Bio-Data.
+The validation of the **DateTimePicker** in a form is explained below with BioData.
 Here, different *ng-classes* have been used to determine the different sate of the input element of the **DateTimePicker**, also *ng-required* has been used to set the input field of **DateTimePicker** in the form as required.

 **HTML View Section**